getherbert/docs/shortcodes.md

 # Shortcodes

 Shortcodes are for non-technical users to access some function of your plugin within the WordPress content editor.
-Therefore adding a shortcode is generally just a reference to API method.
-Shortcodes consist of a Name, API Call and Argument Name Array (more on this later) and are defined in `app/shortcodes.php`
+Therefore, adding a shortcode is generally just a reference to an API method.
+Shortcodes consist of a Name, API Call and Argument Name Array (more on this later).
+They are defined in `app/shortcodes.php`.

 ### Adding a Basic Shortcode